-Vascular malformations are made up of a group of abnormal blood vessels that have been present since birth.
-Each type of vascular malformation is named for the blood vessels that are involved.
-The vascular malformations (sometimes called AVMs) are divided into two broad categories:
+Although not hereditary, vascular malformations are a group of abnormal blood vessels that have been present since birth.
+They can occur anywhere in the body and involve any organ.
+Vascular malformations are divided into two broad categories:

 - High flow (involving the arteries and veins)